 Keep in mind that the fridge is small and the stovetop only has two burners – try to keep your meals relatively simple, especially if cooking for a family or group of friends!

-A Stay Here Gives the Chance to Fully Disconnect
+A Stay At Baker Creek Gives the Chance to Fully Disconnect

 Being off the grid is a great way to become closer with your partner, spend quality time with your family, or unwind with friends.
 Without the distraction of cell phones and TV, you really appreciate the place you are at and the people you are with!